higra/Higra/doc/source/tree.rst

 The conditional sequential propagator defines the new value of a node as its parent propagated value if the condition is true and keeps its value otherwise.
 This process is thus done from the root to the leaves of the tree.
+The new root value is always equal to its current value: the condition on the root is ignored.

 The conditional sequential propagator pseudo-code could be: